-Coworking activity continues to increase in the U.S., doubling inventory in major markets over the past few years.
 As shared workspace and flexible office trends gain even more traction, experts have been quick to point toward the bright future of the coworking industry.

-Here are three reasons coworking is the future of business:
+Read on to learn more about the reasons coworking is the future of business:

 1. Market experts report coworking could take over as much as 30 percent of U.S. office space by 2023.

 Based on the current pace of expansion, as well as additional growth potential and available real estate and market share, experts project a strong coworking industry foothold in the future.